As a business owner, one of your (many) responsibilities is to drive sales.

 You know where this is going, right?

-From here on out, I want you to promise me you will not amputate your course.
+From here on out, I want you to promise me you will not amputate your scalable offer.

-Just like you want your doctor to take the time to ask questions so you can get a real solution, your course wants the same from you.
+Just like you want your doctor to take the time to ask questions so you can get a real solution, your scalable offer wants the same from you.

-To start, I want you to think of one course in your business that you’d love to see out there in a much bigger way.
+To start, I want you to think of one scalable offer (course, membership, group program, workshop, etc.) in your business that you’d love to see out there in a much bigger way.

 Ok, let’s put it to the test by going through the first questions I ask to begin troubleshooting what’s REALLY happening here.

-1. Do you have enough people (leads) exposed to this course in order to hit the goal you’ve set?
+Question 1: Do you have enough people (leads) exposed to this offer in order to hit the goal you’ve set?